Born: 7th September 1916, Ipswich.

 Regiment: Royal Artillery, 57 Field Regiment.

-Relatives Notified & Address: Son of Bertrand Spragg Wootton & May Quinton Wootton, of Ipswich.
+Relatives Notified & Address: Only son of Bertrand Spragg Wootton & May Quinton Wootton, of Ipswich.

-Probate to Bertrand Spragg Wootton & Frank percival Wootton, Company Directors.
+Probate to Bertrand Spragg Wootton – father & Frank Percival Wootton – paternal uncle, both Company Directors.

-Robert is also remembered on the Ipswich School Chapel war memorial and at St. Augustine of Hippo Church, Ipswich.
+Robert is also remembered on the Chapel war memorial at Ipswich School, and at St. Augustine of Hippo Church, Ipswich.

 The 57th (East Surrey) Anti-tank Regiment (TA) served with the BEF (British Expeditionary Force) in France in 1940, in the 44th (Home Counties) Division and was evacuated at Dunkirk.
 At that time it consisted of 225th, 226th, 227th and 228th Batteries.
 It arrived in North Africa in July 1942, with two Batteries serving with the 7th Armoured Division, during the Battle of El Alamein, with the regiment being part of 44th (Home Counties) Division.
 In September 1943, it saw service in Italy with 8th Army, where it remained unit the end of the war.